lawrennd/snippets/_ai/includes/atrophy-and-cognitive-flattening.md

 \editme
 \subsection{Atrophy and Cognitive Flattening}

 \notes{Even if we calibrate these tools correctly so that they do represent the world appropriately we are at risk.
-The hippocampus is part of our brain's cortex, oOne role of our hippocampus is in navigation, knowing how to move from one place to another. }
+The hippocampus is part of our brain's cortex, one role of our hippocampus is in navigation, knowing how to move from one place to another. }

 \include{_anatomy/includes/hippocampus.md}